Skyscanner/backpack/CONTRIBUTING.md

 ## Write your code

-Before you start writing code, we recommend familiarising yourself with the engineering convetions and squad decisions which are kept in the [decisions folder](/decisions).
+Before you start writing code, we recommend familiarising yourself with the engineering conventions and squad decisions which are kept in the [decisions folder](/decisions).

 ### React components